 - Store your cookies in the fridge for 3 weeks. in a sealed container.
 You can also store them at room temperature.
 They will be slightly softer.

 - You can freeze your no-bake cookies in a sealed box or bag.
 Defrost 1 hour before eating.

-- The data provided use sugar-free monk fruit syrup and sugar-free chocolate chips.
-Net carbs per cookies 5.3 g
+- The data provided uses sugar-free monk fruit syrup and sugar-free chocolate chips.
+Net carbs per cookies 5.3 grams

 - If you use regular maple syrup and 70% vegan dark chocolate, the nutrition panel per cookie will be different.
 You will get per cookie calories: 213 kcal| Fat: 12.2 g | Carbs:25.6 g | Fiber: 11.1 g | Sugar: 10.9 g | Protein: 5.7 g

 Coconut flour swap

-- You can replace the coconut flour by 1 cup of oat flour if desired
+- You can replace the coconut flour with 1 cup of oat flour if desired

-- Replace peanut butter by sunflower seed butter
+- Replace peanut butter with sunflower seed butter

 - Don't use powdered sweetener in this recipe.
 It will end up very dry